 Sketch to Store—Designing a Black History Month Collection

 I didn’t pitch this collection with a roar.
 I started with a quiet sketch—lines that felt like memory: layered, rhythmic, moving forward.
-I kept asking: What does celebration look like when it’s also daily life?
+What does celebration look like when it’s also daily life?

 I grew up learning to make beauty out of limits.
 That shows up in how I design: graphic first, then object.
-For this Black History Month décor line, I wanted forms you’d keep out all year—pieces that felt grounded in culture without being cliché.
+For this 2021 Black History Month décor line for Target, I wanted forms you’d keep out all year—pieces that felt grounded in culture without being cliché.
 Clean geometry.
 Honest materials.
 Patterns that nod, not shout.

 The day I walked past the display and saw someone pick up a piece and smile, I felt that old reflex to shrink…and then I didn’t.
-The collection sold out in stores across the country, but the win for me was simpler: I made something I would bring home myself.
+The collection that sold out in every store across the country, but the win for me was much more simple: I made something I would bring home to a person who looked like me.
+That made me pick up a piece and smile.

 Previous Article Next Article